 1. Pure Aloe Vera Gel For Acne

 What To Do: Cut the aloe leaf and scoop out the transparent, fleshy part with a spoon.
 Apply the aloe vera gel on your face, focusing on the affected area.
 Leave it on overnight.
-Rinse it off in the morning and repeat every day until the lesions heal.
+Rinse it off in the morning and repeat every day until the lesionsi XA wound or damaged tissues inside or outside the body caused by trauma or disease. heal.

 2. Aloe Vera, Honey, And Cinnamon